astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 -->

 \begin{verse}
-``We mentioned Hindley-Milner / we don't want you to be sad \\
+``We mentioned Hindley-Milner / we don't want you to be sad. \\
-This paper's going to end soon / and it wasn't all that bad \\
+This paper's going to end soon / and it wasn't all that bad. \\
 \hspace{1em}\vspace{-0.5em} \\
+(Before we get to that though / it's time to get a break. \\
+If taksims seem monotonous / then put on some Nick Drake.) \\
+\hspace{1em}\vspace{-0.5em} \\
 We'll gather unif-variables / with structural recursion \\
-And if you haven't guessed it yet / we'll get to use reflection.''
+and if you haven't guessed it yet / we'll get to use reflection.''
 \end{verse}

 STUDENT.
 I have an idea for implementing type generalization for polymorphic `let` in the style of \citet{damas1984type,hindley1969principal,milner1978theory}.